 - The most common way someone ends up voting a provisional ballot is if a poll worker cannot find a voter’s registration record at the time of check in at the polling place.
 If that occurs, the voter will be directed to the help desk.

 - Once at the help desk, the voter should find out the problem with their registration, to the extent they are able.

 - If the problem is out-of-precinct voting (meaning the voter is in the right county, but the wrong precinct) the voter has the choice between voting a provisional ballot at the polling place where they are, or going to their own precinct where they will be able to vote a regular ballot.
 In other cases, a provisional ballot is the voter’s only option for casting a ballot that day.

 - Regardless of the issue, the voter should be offered a provisional ballot to vote.

-3. The poll worker will direct the voter to the help desk, where a help desk worker will give them a form, called a “provisional ballot application.”
+- If the voter decides that a provisional ballot is the best option (they cannot get to their correct polling location before polls close, or there is another issue where a provisional ballot is the only option), the help desk worker will give them a form, called a “provisional ballot application.”
 After filling out the form, the voter will be given the ballot and vote it.

-4. Then, the form and the ballot will be placed in a sealed envelope and sent to the Board of Elections for review after the election.
+- Then, the form and the ballot will be placed in a sealed envelope and sent to the Board of Elections for review after the election.
 The voter will be given a phone number and PIN they can use to find out if their ballot was counted.

-6. Even for voters whose votes do not ultimately count, casting a provisional ballot will get them registered for the next election.
+- Even for voters whose votes do not ultimately count, casting a provisional ballot will get them registered for the next election.

-Still have questions?
 Call Democracy North Carolina at 888-OUR-VOTE or visit www.ncvoter.org to learn more about voting in North Carolina.